Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Respect Your Group</strong></p>
-<p>Throughout history people have committed horrific acts against each other--acts which still continue to this day.
+<p>Throughout history people have committed horrific acts against each other—acts which still continue to this day.
 You may desire to show it as a proper challenge to overcome, to the levels that a character will sink to—even so called heroes.
 That said:</p>
 <p><strong>No Person should ever feel uncomfortable at the table.<br />
 </strong></p>
 <p>At the end of the day, this is a game that you and your friends are playing in modern times, surrounded by modern schools of morality.</p>